xhesjana1/Jessy-s-Journeys/README.md

 ![alt text](docs/We-AIM-Contrast-Checker-for-first-site-index-html.PNG)

-##The Second site about.html has text of black #000000 and the background color #c3a4ba
+##The Second site about.html has text of black #000000 and the background colour  #c3a4ba

 The contrast checker has rated as pass

 ![alt text](docs/We-AIM-Contrast-Checker-for-second-site-about-html.PNG)

-##The Second half of the site about.html has text of white #ffffff and the background color #374955
+##The Second half of the site about.html has text of white #ffffff and the background colour  #374955

 The contrast checker has rated as pass

 ![alt text](docs/We-AIM-Contrast-Checker-for-second-site-form-about-html.PNG)

-##The last site travel.html has text of black #000000 and the background color as white  #ffffff
+##The last site travel.html has text of black #000000 and the background colour  as white  #ffffff

 The contrast checker has rated as pass